craig-davis/craig-davis.github.io/docs/modernization/ROADMAP.md

 ## Deferred work

-- Move the calculators to a subdomain or another tools-oriented URL structure.
-Until that decision is made, preserve `/flat-trim/` and `/running-calculator/` exactly.
+- Redesign the calculators and potentially move them to a subdomain or another tools-oriented URL structure.
+Until that decision is made, preserve `/flat-trim/` and `/running-calculator/` byte-for-byte at their current URLs.